Can the $40 Mi Band 4 beat the $100 Fitbit?

-Fitbit makes some great fitness trackers like the Inspire HR, but there's plenty of competition from other big-name wearables like the Samsung Galaxy Fit and Garmin Vivosmart.
-Like the Fitbit, these trackers monitor steps, heart rate and your fitness.
-They can also get notifications from your phone, but they all cost around $100.
-Xiaomi's new Mi Band 4 is significantly cheaper (it's around $35 in the US from Amazon or Walmart) and shares many similar features with these other fitness trackers.
+Fitbit has long been the king of fitness trackers with bands like the Inspire HR, but there's no shortage of wearables looking to take the crown, such as the Samsung Galaxy Fit and Garmin Vivosmart.
+They can track your steps, monitor heart rate and keep an eye on your fitness, plus have smart features like getting notifications from your phone.
+All these fitness trackers cost between $80 and $100, but Xiaomi's new Mi Band 4 is significantly cheaper -- it's around $35 in the US from Amazon or Walmart -- and shares many similar features.
+So which is the best budget fitness tracker?

 To find out if the cheaper Mi Band 4 can keep up with its higher-end rivals, I wore it alongside the Fitbit Inspire HR for two weeks.
-Find the full breakdown of how they compare in the video above and read on for the abridged version.
+Find the full review in the video above and read on for the abridged version.

 Fitbit Inspire HR vs. Xiaomi Mi Band 4